-Cancellation date means the date specified in the Actuarial Documents on which insurance for the crop will automatically renew unless canceled in writing by either you or us or terminated in accordance with your policy.
+Cancellation date - The date specified in the actuarial documents on which insurance for the crop will automatically renew unless canceled in writing by either you or us or terminated in accordance with your policy.

-Catastrophic Risk Protection (CAT) means the minimum level of insurance coverage offered by FCIC that is a dollar amount of protection equal to the county base value per acre multiplied by the 65 percent coverage level multiplied by the 45 percent productivity factor, unless otherwise specified in the Actuarial Documents.
+Catastrophic Risk Protection (CAT) - The minimum level of insurance coverage offered by FCIC that is a dollar amount of protection equal to the county base value per acre multiplied by the 65 percent coverage level multiplied by the 45 percent productivity factor, unless otherwise specified in the actuarial documents.

-Catastrophic Risk Protection Endorsement means the part of the crop insurance policy that contains provisions of insurance that are specific to CAT.
+Catastrophic Risk Protection Endorsement - The part of the crop insurance policy that contains provisions of insurance that are specific to CAT.